 To encourage such education and growth, the Baltimore Ethical Society offers a wide variety of classes and workshops for adults.
 Most classes are taught by Leader Hugh Taft-Morales and are offered on Sundays at 12:30 p.m., though there are also occasional evening events and ethical action opportunities.
-Check the calendar for upcoming opportunities.
+Check the Platforms & Events page for upcoming opportunities.

 There are recuring classes about the philosophy and history of Ethical Culture, including some focusing on the founder, Felix Adler, as well as the values that animate Ethical Humanism, such as the inherent worth of all people, social justice, and the importance of ethical relationships.